alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 The project continued to evolve as I gathered feedback from professors and later on from colleagues at the IMF.
 The code was originally built in Stata, but I've redone it in Python in order to incorporate some additional features.
 Here's the [Github repo](https://github.com/alamine53/nba_coach_FixedEffects).

 For the sake of clarity, I will leave out some details from this article.
 If you're interested in the technicalities, I encourage you to check [my working paper](https://www.ramzyalamine.com/files/alamine_coaches.pdf).
+If you'd like to jump straight to the ratings, they are at the bottom of the page.

 ### Controlling for Roster Quality

-The main challenge in assessing the impact of coaches is accounting for roster quality.
-Some coaches may have a tougher job than others.
+The main challenge in studying the impact of coaches is accounting for roster quality.
+Some coaches may have a weaker roster than others.
 This is why looking at the winning record for someone like Phil Jackson can be misleading.
 While he has an astonishing 70% win record over his career, some could argue he benefited from superior talent (Michael Jordan, Kobe Bryant, Shaquille O'Neal, to a name a few).
 So, how do we account for that?
 How do we know whether it's the coach who benefited from the players and not the other way around?

 Some coaches fly under the radar despite outperforming with lesser rosters.
 Many would consider Brad Stevens as one of the league's best coaches, especially after taking a roster led by Isaiah Thomas to the top seed of the Eastern Conference in [2016-17](https://www.basketball-reference.com/teams/BOS/2017.html).
 To Stevens' credit, Thomas has had nowhere near this kind of individual or team success on any of [the other 7 teams he's played on]((https://www.basketball-reference.com/players/t/thomais02.html)).
 It could have been luck, of course, but Stevens seems to consistently derive the most out of even secondary players (think Jae Crowder, Kelly Olynyk, Aaron Baynes).